If you have any questions, please call 617-521-2848 or send us an email.

 Detailed guidelines for preparing and submitting these materials are included in the online application form.

-After all admissions material has been received, exceptional candidates will be selected for interviews with the Committee on Doctoral Studies and/or program faculty and staff.
+After all admissions materials have been received, exceptional candidates will be selected for interviews with the Committee on Doctoral Studies and/or program faculty and staff.
 Committee reflections on the interview will be added to the application file.
 Expenses related to the interview are the responsibility of the candidate.
 It is preferred that the interview be conducted at Simmons University, but SLIS is prepared to be flexible.
 For further information on the interview process please see the application form.
 Admissions decisions are based on a composite of all documentation in the application file.

 Completed applications must be received no later than February 1.